Auzzy/pyinq/docs/src/source/tags.rst

 #. afterModule
 #. afterSuite

-.. decorator:: before
-   after

-   Run before and after each individual test function.
-Each class may define its own before and after function.
-A module may define its own before and after function.

-.. decorator:: beforeClass
-   afterClass

-   Run before the class's first test and after its last test.
-A module may define its own beforeClass and afterClass function.

-.. decorator:: beforeModule
-   afterModule

-   Run before and after the containing module; that is, all tests in the module.
-This function should be defined in the module scope.

 .. decorator:: beforeSuite([suite])
    afterSuite([suite])

    Run before and after the named suite.
 If no suite is provided, it is run only when no specific suite is run, effectively treating all detected tests as part of the same suite.
 This function should be defined in the module scope.

+.. decorator:: beforeModule
+   afterModule

+   Run before and after the containing module; that is, all tests in the module.
+This function should be defined in the module scope.

+.. decorator:: beforeClass
+   afterClass

+   Run before the class's first test and after its last test.
+A module may define its own beforeClass and afterClass function.
+If this occurs, all functions not explicitly part of a class are grouped into a single anonymous class with these fixtures.

+.. decorator:: before
+   after

+   Run before and after each individual test function.
+Each class may define its own before and after function.
+A module may also define its own before and after function.

 Skip
 ----